 Why is Safety Stock Important?

-Most manufacturers employ some kind of minimum inventory management principles.
+Most manufacturers employ some kind of minimum inventory management principles or MRP tool.

 In a perfect world, your suppliers always deliver on time and your sales do not fluctuate unexpectedly.
 So, your company would never run out of stock.